ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 ## Field
 A field is a single column within a table.
 In Power BI, the term “field” is often used interchangeably with “column”, especially in the context of visualizations.

+## Filter Card
+A filter card is a field placed in the filter pane that acts as a filter on the visual, page, or report level.
+It supports different filtering types:

+- **Basic filtering:** Selecting individual values to filter data.
+- **Advanced filtering:** Filtering by specific criteria such as “greater than,” “contains,” “starts with,” etc.
+- **Top N:** Displays the top or bottom N values based on a specific measure.
+This filter type is only available for filter cards applied on the visual level.

+## Filter Pane
+The filter pane is a section in the report view interface of Power BI, where fields can be placed to act as filters.
+The filter pane is divided into three parts:

+- **Filters on this visual:** Apply only to the currently selected visual.
+- **Filters on this page:** Apply to all visuals on the current report page.
+- **Filters on all pages:** Apply across all visuals in the entire report.

 ## Flat Schema
 A flat schema is a data modeling concept in which all facts and dimensions are combined into a single, denormalized table.
 There are no separate dimension tables – all information resides in one central table.
 Excel or CSV data sources are typical examples of this schema.